Delays to treatment

 numbers-time-watch-white

 The primary reasons for delays to treatment are too few staff, too few beds, and a lack of equipment.
-The overarching reason for a delay to a patient’s treatment is the chronic underfunding of the NHS over the 13 years of Conservative government.
+The overarching reason for a delay to a patient’s treatment is the chronic underfunding of the NHS over the 14 years of the Conservative government.

 The NHS now has record waiting lists for elective surgery, mental health services, and non-hospital based routine procedures, plus long delays in A&E, and long waits to see a GP.